jamie-lord/Lord.technology/_posts/2024-02-21-hashing-passwords-on-cloudflare-workers.md

 title: "Hashing passwords on Cloudflare Workers"
 date: 2024-02-21 20:30:00 +00:00
 categories:
-  - web-development
+  - cloudflare
 tags:
-  - Cloudflare Workers
+  - workers
-  - Cloudflare Developer Platform
+  - cryptography
   - security
-  - cryptography
 ---

 I've recently needed to hash passwords as part of authentication endpoints for an API I'm building using Cloudflare Workers.
 My complete code is below as I failed to find a single place with this as an example ready to go.